SatyaRaghuNandan/BigData-Interview-Prep/Meta/1047. 1209. Remove All Adjacent Duplicates in String II/variant_Java.md

+# // VARIANT: What if you had to remove all adjacent duplicates as you iterate
+# // left-to-right?

 Here's a clean and efficient **Java solution** that fully replicates the **recursive removal of adjacent duplicates** behavior, just like your C++ test suite expects.

 ---